Best Family Tents

 When buying a tent, sizes can be misleading.
 For example in a tent that is marketed as a six-person, may actually only fit 4 adults and a few personal items.
 The key to tent sizes is the square footage.
 On average, an adult will need 20-25sq feet.
 This may seem excessive, but to sleep comfortably with 6ft length, and 2.5ft wide is already 15sqft.
 Add a single duffle bag to the mix and by this time you have a full 20sqft.
 So just keep in mind, you might not get an accurate idea of how much room each brand is dedicating to each person.

 Doing some math, if you have 25sq feet per person and 4 adults under 6ft tall, you would need 100 square feet minimum.
 Start adding gear, bags, supplies, or airbeds/cots and the extra square footage starts flying out the window.
 How long you plan to camp is also something to take into consideration.
-The longer the trip, the greater the amount of personal items and gear, and all of this will take up more tent space.
+The longer the trip, the greater the number of personal items and gear, and all of this will take up more tent space.

 Tents are commonly assumed to be short, causing hunched over walking or even crawling around.
 These family tents are far from that, their spacious rooms don’t stop with the floor space.
 With heights as tall as 6ft 8in, there is plenty of room to stand, change, stretch and easily move about the space.
 Tents with extra height can even be used for extra storage with added gear lofts.

 Summer tents are lightweight and focus on ventilation for those hot summer nights.
 If you are strictly a summer camper, a rainfly may be the only weather protection you need.
 One downside to a summer tent is that they are usually made out of cotton, to be more breathable, and tend to be a bit heavier and bulkier than other fabrics.